MidnightDreamerX17/skill20/Traits.md

 **Reincarnate** - The character is a reincarnation.
 As the character gains experience levels, they regain memories of people, places, and events from their past lives.
 Spending experience points on skills could be role-played as the character remembering old instincts.
 If the GM requires training time for skill improvement, then the character can use that time to revisit places that their past lives have used those skills at.

+**Self Magic Energy** - The character gains additional 0th-circle spell energies per day, equal to their Constitution modifier.
+These spell energies can be spent for any magic type.

 **Skilled** - The character starts with 1 additional skill.
 It cannot be an Advanced skill.
 For starting with additional Craft, Knowledge, Perform, or Profession skills, the advantage of Work Experience is more efficient.

 **Streetwise** - The character's mandatory Craft skill is changed to Locks (DEX), mandatory Knowledge skill is changed to Traps (INT), mandatory Perform skill is changed to Persuasion (CHA), and mandatory Profession skill is changed to Stealth (DEX).

 **Time Sight** - The character's eyes are golden, with the pupils replaced by hourglasses.
 The character can now perceive four-dimensionally.
+If the character focuses on a person or object for ten seconds, the character will then be able to see how the subject appears in the past and future, simultaneously.

 **Wealthy Family** - The character's starting wealth is changed to 300 gold from their own family, with no debt to Adventure Capital.